zero-one-group/geni/README.md

 ## Column Coercion

-Many SQL functions and Column methods are overloaded to take either a string or a Column instance as argument.
+Many SQL functions and Column methods are overloaded to take either a keyword, a string or a Column instance as argument.
 For such cases, Geni implements Column coercion where

 1. Column instances are left as they are,
-2. strings are interpreted as column names and;
+2. strings and keywords are interpreted as column names and;
 3. other values are interpreted as a literal Column.

 Because of this, basic arithmetic operations do not require `lit` wrapping: